edgimar/Pweave/doc/usage.rst

 Weaving Pweave Documents
 ________________________

-Weaving a Pweave source file produces too output files a .rst document or a .tex document that contains the weaved code together with its evaluated output and a .py file that contains the python code extracted from the document.
+Weaving a Pweave source file produces too output files: .rst document or .tex document that contains the weaved code together with its evaluated output and .py file that contains the python code extracted from the document.
 All of the produced figures are placed in the 'images/' folder as a default.

 **Pweave documents are weaved from the shell with the command:**